Bishop Hall (Miami University): Structure

 The address of Bishop Hall, abbreviated BIS, is 300 East Spring Street, Oxford, Ohio 45056.

 The cost to construct Bishop Hall was $75,000.

 Bishop Hall is 26,289 square feet.

 The residence hall houses 102 occupants in 55 rooms.

 Bishop Hall is actually the second dormitory for women.

 Today, Bishop Hall is used as an academic, administrative, and residence building, specifically housing co-ed upperclass residents.

 It was designed by Frank L. Packard, contracted with Vesta Construction, and was built in 1912.

 Although there was no cornerstone or dedication ceremony, the building was named after Robert Hamilton Bishop.

-Robert Hamilton Bishop was the first President of Miami University (1824-1841).
-He also served as a Professor of Logic and Moral Philosophy and History.
+Robert Hamilton Bishop was the first president of Miami University (1824–1841).
+He also served as a professor of logic and moral philosophy and history.
 Bishop was admired by the students, but fell into much disagreement over many issues with the trustees, faculty, and public which led him to resign.
 Bishop remained on campus as a professor, but, as turmoil continued, was removed from campus entirely in 1844.

 Bishop Hall was utilized as a dining hall too.

 Until a university infirmary was erected in 1923, the second floor of Bishop Hall was also used as a hospital and was entirely taken over during the influenza epidemic of 1918 for this purpose.

 Shortly following the construction of Bishop Hall, the proposition of the need for a college infirmary was expressed by many prominent figures of the university, including the president.
 The current circumstances did not allow for proper care of students who were ill.
 There was also a need to handle potential epidemics that are common among small college towns.
 This created much irony as Bishop Hall was utilized as an infirmary, especially during the influenza epidemic of 1918.

 There was a dismissal of the women of the college in order to accomplish the transition of Bishop Hall into a hospital that would allow treatment for patients.
 Over 100 cases were treated in the hospital of Bishop Hall.
 The first floor was reserved for the fifteen nurses and the second and third floors were occupied by patients.
-The primary care for all cases was accredited to Dr. MacMillan, after who the first infirmary was named.
+The primary care for all cases was accredited to Dr. MacMillan, after whom the first infirmary was named.
 The transformation of Bishop Hall from an infirmary back to a residence hall followed the erection of Wade MacMillan Hospital.